 Connect the transceiver to a PC, use a suitable terminal program, ensure that the speed settings are correct.
 Send the letter I, ?, H, or h from the PC and the transceiver should respond with a screen of information.
-The actual usage of these commands in beyond the scope of this document, and in any case is only likely to be of interest to those wishing to customise the software.

 Note that these commands are not in any way destructive - they cannot permanently affect the overall operation of the transceiver.
 For a brief description please see Annex E.